Kaialogen/Kaialogen/README.md

 I'm a Software Engineer with a background in cybersecurity, passionate about building secure, scalable, and user-friendly web applications.
 I specialise in JavaScript, React, Node, and modern web technologies to create intuitive web experiences.

+I'm currently on the look out for a role in backend web development, ideally writing JS, Python or Go.
+If you're hiring, let's chat!

 - 🎓 Graduate from the University of Warwick
 - 🔨 Building web apps, web servers, tools, and command-line utilities
 </br>